 Some debugging tips

-If some primitives are missing, check their orientation.
+- If some primitives are missing, check their orientation.
 Most primitives are transparent when viewed from behind.

 What to turn in

 Turn in this assignment electronically by checking it into your Assn1 CVS directory by 11:59 PM on the day of the deadline.
 We will use a dated checkout for grading, so you will be graded on whatever has been checked in as of 11:59 PM.Submit a readme.txt file telling us about your assignment.
 What (if any) help did you receive from books, web sites or people other than the instructor and TA?
 What are your desserts supposed to be?
 What did you do to make it look more realistic?

 Also submit everything we need to run your submission.
 We should be able to run 'make' in your submission directory on the linux.gl systems to produce a TIFF image for your project.
 Submit your modified Makefile, any C/C++ files, and any other auxiliary files we might need.
 Be sure to comment your code!
 You will not be graded on the presence or quality of your comments, but we will look at your code and anything that helps us understand what you did (or were trying to do) can only help.
 In any case, your programs are expected to be robust and easy to understand.

 If possible, don't.
 I test things out on the university computers and may or may not be able to help you if things don't work right for you at home.
 If you do work at home, your final submitted version must be able to run on the gl machines and must be electronically submitted there.